Server Monitoring Client

 Track system metrics from Thinger.io Platform

-The Linux Monitoring Client is a software module based on the Thinger.io Linux Client that keeps track of different system metrics, and publishes them to the Thinger.io Platform in order to keep track of a server or an embedded Linux device or a fleet of them.
+The Linux Monitoring Client is a software module based on the Thinger.io Linux Client that tracks various system metrics and publishes them to the Thinger.io Platform, enabling the monitoring of individual servers, embedded Linux devices, or entire fleets.

 The client tracks different metrics for System Information as well as for six different types of resources: general system information, CPU, system memory, network interfaces, filesystem mount points, and I/O drives.